Zionism: The Creation of a Jewish State in Pictures

 Another portrait is that of banker and fervent Zionist supporter Baron Edmond de Rothchild who was determined to create a Jewish homeland.
 He used his fortune to support Zionism and the colonization of Palestine.
 Other well-known proponents of a Jewish homeland in Palestine included in the album are Sir Herbert Samual, the first British High Commissioner to Palestine, and Eliezer Ben Yahuda, a prominent journalist, editor and lexicographer of the first Hebrew dictionary.

 In addition to featuring these Zionist personalities, the photographer’s bias is reflected in his depiction of the locals and their environment in Palestine.
 Although some of the images show what looks like authentic bedouins in the countryside, others clearly depict European models posing as locals.
 For example, the photos titled “shepherdess,” “Bedouin girl” and a “Palestinian beauty” all feature subjects who are clearly not Palestinian Arabs but most probably Jewish settlers dressed as locals.
 By mixing authenticity with fiction, Narinsky is subtly presenting a gentrified version of Palestine and its people to fit the Zionist ideal.
-Another photo taken in the Kidron valley, that runs from Jerusalem to the Dead Sea, shows men and women wearing robes that seem to be inspired from biblical imagery as well as Bedouins in traditional dress.
+Another photo taken in the Kidron valley, that runs from Jerusalem to the Dead Sea, shows men and women wearing robes that seem to be inspired from biblical imagery as well as bedouins in traditional dress.
 Another image taken on the road to Jericho shows a similar scene of a westerner dressed in Bedouin clothing shooting a rifle.
 However, the subjects in these two scene are obviously Jewish settlers whose European appearance is meant to reassure viewers that residents of Palestine look like them.

 Another two photogravures that were intentionally composed to romanticize Arabs show shepherds with their flocks in a tranquil setting somewhere in the countryside.
 What makes these two photogravures absurd is that the shepherds in both images are playing the flute, an act more fitting of a biblical scene than reality.
 This brought back memories of a photo assignment I had decades ago for a US educational institution.
-I was to illustrate the life of a child living in Cairo in contrast with that of a peer living in a rural area.
+I was asked to illustrate the life of a child living in Cairo in contrast with that of a peer living in a rural area.
 Among the images requested was of that of the child in the countryside sitting on the banks of the Nile playing a flute.
 When I shared the request with the boy’s family, they were began laughing uncontrollably.
 In the end, I sat the boy next to an irrigation canal and asked him to put a stick in his mouth pretending to play the flute.
 Narinsky was just like that educational institution; he created images appealing to the Zionist mission that were not necessarily reality.

 One of the most interesting and mysterious facts about this album are its cover and title.
 The cover features a winged creature with a human face on top of a circle.
 The acronym MODEA, at the top of the circle, remains an enigma in spite of relentless efforts to research its meaning.
 According to Judaism’s mystical Kabalarian philosophy, Modea means “good-natured personality.”
 The closest answer I found in Hebrew is Modeh Ani or “I give thanks” which observant Jews recite every morning upon waking.
 However, neither of these two answers are convincing, so the search continues.